What we treat

 The CHOC Difference

-Because kids are our specialty at CHOC Children’s, we strive to provide family- and patient-centered care that focuses on treating each child’s heart condition while always allowing the child to be a child and being mindful of the child’s future health and well-being.
+Because kids are CHOC’s specialty, we strive to provide family- and patient-centered care that focuses on treating each child’s heart condition while always allowing the child to be a child and being mindful of the child’s future health and well-being.
 It is important that our patients still feel and act like kids and that their families get the support they need to focus on what is most important: patient recovery.

-We are also dedicated to providing families and patients with the resources needed so that kids can be kids while they are patients in our Cardiovascular Intensive Care Unit, as we believe that play and discovery are very important in the treatment and recovery process.
+We are also dedicated to providing families and patients with the resources needed so kids can be kids while staying in our Cardiovascular Intensive Care Unit (CVICU), as we believe that play and discovery are very important in the treatment and recovery process.
 We proudly offer: